astampoulis/website-source/content/makam/simple-functional-language.md

 parse, instead of *how* to parse it; as a result they are much more readable than a parser itself, more amenable to change, and can serve as the canonical reference of the new syntax.

-Other parts of a programming language are typically much harder to implement, yet Wouldn't it be great if there was a way to write readable descriptions of what they're supposed to do, and test
+Wouldn't it be great if there existed a similar way to describe other parts of a programming language implementation?
+In fact, there are a few tools that try to do exactly that (The K Framework, PLT Redex, etc.)

+- in terms of type systems?
+- higher-order logic programming -- lambda Prolog (core formalism that handles many challenges)
-Makam is an attempt at such a tool.
+- Makam is an implementation and an exploration of that as a language prototyping tool
-For example, given a description of the type system of a language, it Given a description of

-I've been working on for implementing a prototype of the rest of a programming language.
-The initial motivation was for experimenting
+- in this post we'll see how to get started with Makam, and implement an interpreter and type checker for a small functional language

 ## Installing Makam